pingidentity/pingidentity-devops-getting-started/docs/deployPdgPap.md

   - Policy Administration Point - standard container logs - `docker container logs -f 07-pingdatagovernance_pingdatagovernancepap_1`
   - PingDirectory - Standard container logs.
 Since the baseline profile has debug mode on, when you make a successful request through PDG to PD you should see successful `BIND` and `SEARCH` logs containing the user you searched for. `docker container logs -f 07-pingdatagovernance_pingdirectory_1`

-2. In data console you can:
+2. Relevant areas in Data Console:
   - `Gateway API endpoints` - Look at and choose API endpoints to are being proxied.
   - `Policy Decision Service` - Look at and choose which policy will be used to govern data and access.
     - `PDP mode` - use `embedded` for the defualt policy, or import a deployment package. use `external` to use PAP